-Because LAIV is only recommended for use in healthy non-pregnant persons aged 2-49 years, no recommendations for prioritization of LAIV use are made.
-Either LAIV or TIV when considering vaccination of healthy, nonpregnant persons aged 2-49 years.
+Because LAIV is recommended for use only in healthy nonpregnant persons aged 2-49 years, no recommendations for prioritization of LAIV use are made.
+Either LAIV or TIV can be used when considering vaccination of healthy, nonpregnant persons aged 2-49 years.
 However, during shortages of TIV, LAIV should be used preferentially when feasible for all healthy nonpregnant persons aged 2-49 years (including HCP) who desire or are recommended for vaccination to increase the availability of inactivated vaccine for persons at high risk.